emskiphoto/noaa-weather-hourly/README.md

 Energy Service Companies (ESCO) and other efficiency solutions providers often guarantee specific performance improvements in contracts (ie., 10% reduction in annual electricity cost due to cooling system replacement).
 If the solution does not achieve the estimated savings, the ESCO is liable for the financial difference in operating cost and possibly more.
 Observed performance improvements are determined by comparing a baseline model to observed performance.

-In both cases, __the estimation of performance improvements is only valid if the impact of weather variance between model/baseline and observed reality is accounted for__.
+In both cases, __the estimation of performance improvements is only valid if the impact of weather variance between the baseline model and observed reality is accounted for__.

 ### Solution:  Weather-normalization
 The solution to aligning the results of a model made with one set of weather values and actual results resulting from a different set of values is to weather-normalize the results.
 This normalization process is only possible if both the typical and actual weather values are available.
 Once the modeled and actual results are aligned (ie. the influence of weather variance is removed) the difference in expected and actual performance can be evaluated in detail.

 ### Availability of Free Weather Data
-Weather data is abundant & free in the modern connected world.
-However, obtaining good, _usable_ data that is already available in the public forum is not necessarily easy or free of cost.  `noaa-weather-hourly` was created to facilitate convenient, free access to small volumes of hourly USA weather as a convenient .CSV file.
+Otaining good, _usable_ data that is already available in the public domain is not necessarily easy or free of cost.  `noaa-weather-hourly` was created to facilitate convenient, free usage of limited volumes of hourly USA weather published by NOAA as a convenient .CSV file.

 There are numerous subscription or purchase-based [sources of historical weather]('#example-alternative-observed-weather-data-sources'), and many offer API access.
-These sources may be the most cost-effective solution when many locations are needed and/or the data need to be updated frequently.
+These sources may be preferable when many locations are needed and/or the data need to be updated frequently.